jcb91/IPython-notebook-extensions-wiki/Runtools.md

-Runtools provide additional execution modes for code cells:
+Runtools provide a number of additional functions for working with code cells in the IPython notebook:

+Code Cell Execution
+---
 * Execute a single cell
 * Execute from top cell to currently selected cell
 * Execute from currently selected cell to bottom cell
 * Execute all cells
-* Execute all cells, ignore exceptions (requires https://github.com/ipython/ipython/pull/4993)
+* Execute all cells, ignore exceptions (requires https://github.com/ipython/ipython/pull/6521)
-* Execute marked codecells (cells with green gutter area are marked)
+* Execute marked code cells (cells with green gutter area are marked)
 * Stop execution (duplicate to standard toolbar button)

+Code Cell Marking
+---
+* Mark one or more code cell

+Code Cell Display
+---
+* Hide or show input (i.e. the source code) of marked code cells
+* Hide or show output of marked code cells

 Description
 ===========
-The *runtools* extension adds two button groups to the main toolbar:
+The *runtools* extension adds a button to turn on/off a floating toolbar:
 ![](https://raw.github.com/ipython-contrib/IPython-notebook-extensions/master/wiki-images/runtools.png)

-Code execution buttons:
+This adds Code execution buttons:
 ![](https://raw.github.com/ipython-contrib/IPython-notebook-extensions/master/wiki-images/runtools_execute.png)

 Codecells can be marked by clicking on the gutter of a codecell or by clicking on the markers toolbar: